M-Hawk/API-Web-Server/README.md

 ### **Functionalities**

-Sessions are a construct of ORM's that establish a connection to a database and allow conversations to occur such as queries between the ORM and the database.
+According to (Session Basics — SQLAlchemy 1.4 Documentation, n.d.)Sessions are a construct of ORM's that establish a connection to a database and allow conversations to occur such as queries between the ORM and the database.
 A session acts as an interaction in time that holds objects that have been loaded or associated in the sessions lifespan.
 It initially begins in a stateless manner, where then queries or other changes are effected and then exist in a session to be established as a transaction on a connection with an engine for the duration of the session, until they are either required to commit these changes or abandon the changes for the current transaction.

-Sessions track these changes as a single virtual transaction at a time, via use of an object that uses the underlying engine to make real connection transactions within the database.
+Sessions track these changes as a single virtual transaction at a time, via use of an object that uses the underlying engine to make real connection transactions within the database (Transactions and Connection Management — SQLAlchemy 1.4 Documentation, n.d.).

 ORM's add another layer of protection against SQL injection by reducing explicit SQL queries and giving the ability to add query parameterization, which is a way to create SQL statements in a dynamic manner.
-By creating a basic query that has placeholders and adding the client side query parameters to the placeholders can help prevent malicious users from corrupting the database.
+By creating a basic query that has placeholders and adding the client side query parameters to the placeholders can help prevent malicious users from corrupting the database (What Is SQL Injection | SQLI Attack Example & Prevention Methods | Imperva, 2021).

 ## Endpoints